IBM/aspera-cli/README.md

 Some options and parameters are mandatory and other optional.
 By default, the tool will ask for missing mandatory options or parameters for interactive execution.

-The behaviour can be controlled with:
+The behavior can be controlled with:

 * --interactive=&lt;yes|no&gt; (default=yes if STDIN is a terminal, else no)
    * yes : missing mandatory parameters/options are asked to the user